infinitered/ignite/docs/Components-Wallpaper.md

 ### `backgroundImage`

-The `backgroundImage` prop is optional, this is an object that overrides the default image used for background, and is of the type `string`.
+The `backgroundImage` optional prop is an [`ImageSource`](https://reactnative.dev/docs/image#imagesource) that overrides the default image used for background.

 ```tsx
 export const bgImage = require("./background.png");